mini-kep/db/README.md

 2017-10-09,55.29,
 2017-10-10,56.62,58.3151
 ```
-If there's no data for specified name and date, value will be skipped.
-See line `2017-10-07,,57.7612` in example above.
+If there's no data for specified name and date, value will be skipped (eg see line `2017-10-07,,57.7612` in example above).

 Required parameters:
 - `freq` - one of `a`, `q`, `m`, or `d`